 Programmatic Grants in Environments, Genes and Chronic Disease

 It is now widely recognized that complex interactions between environmental and genetic risk factors contribute to the etiology of many non-communicable chronic diseases.
 The Programmatic Grants in EGCD will address critical knowledge gaps in this area by supporting research to address how interactions between environmental, microbiome, and genetic factors contribute to chronic, non-communicable disease.
-The importance of this research area is outlined in a podcast by Dr. Philip Sherman, Scientific Director of CIHR-INMD.
+The importance of this research area is outlined in a podcast by Dr. Philip Sherman, former Scientific Director of CIHR-INMD.

 To support interdisciplinary programmatic research that improves our understanding of how environment-gene interactions or environment-microbiome-gene interactions contribute to both metabolic and immunologically-mediated non-communicable chronic diseases;